 If you’ve been diagnosed with type 2 diabetes, metformin may be the first medication your doctor recommends.
 Research has found that it helps with blood sugar control and helps the body use its own insulin better.

 Studies have also shown that many people taking the drug lose some weight.
-That’s different than most other diabetes drugs, many of which cause weight gain.
+That’s different than many other diabetes drugs, some of which cause weight gain.
 It's one reason metformin helps prevent diabetes in people who are overweight and at risk for type 2 diabetes.
 But the medication isn’t considered a weight loss pill.

 How Metformin Works